tinganho/balanced-storage/README.md

 ## Control Flow
 ## Final Syntax
 One could ask why not annotating the source of the memory leak directly instead of annotating the methods?
 It's possible and it is even more safer.
-Lets revisit our `EventEmitter` class.
+Lets revisit our `EventEmitter` class:

 ```typescript
 export class EventEmitter {